mokny/pytainer/README.md

 In case you did not change settings inside the `config.ini`, simply call `http://<myipaddress>:6880`and login with your username and password.

 ## Installing programs on pyTainer
-Basically you can simply create a new directory in the `repos` directory.
-Create a `pytainer.toml` file (see specifications below) and a main executable file.
-You can also install repositories from git by entering the URL and giving it a name.
+Open the Webpanel and navigate to `Install`.
+Here you can install apps from templates with one click, or enter a custom Github URL.

+## Installing existing python scripts
+Create a folder for your script inside the `pytainer/repos` directory.
+Copy your existing script to that directory.
+Create a `pytainer.toml` file at that directory, copy and paste the toml instructions below to that file and set `launcher` to your python file.
+That's it.

 ## Creating own pyTainer Programs from scratch
 Getting started is quiet easy.
 Open the pyTainer Webpanel and navigate to `Install` -> `Create`.
 Now enter a uniqe ident, a title for your app and your name and click create. pyTainer will now create the `pytainer.toml` file and the `init.py` inside a dedicated project directory under `pytainer/repos`.
 More infos below.